-Peter Marr, Vice President & General Manager, Enterprise Solutions, Dell APJ
+Peter Marr, VP & GM, Enterprise Solutions, Dell APJ

 Third Platform technologies have become more mature over 2015.
 Mobility, cloud, and big data are entrenched in the enterprise today, not only because of customer demand, but because there is real value to such implementations.
 Dell’s second annual Global Technology Adoption Index (GTAI) reveals that organizations see business benefits in adopting these technologies.
 Those actively using Third Platform technologies, specifically bring-your-own-device programs experience up to 53 percent higher revenue growth rates than those that are not.